-“Jedi Academy Plus” was born out of an opportunity (and necessary) to bring back a more full featured “JAmod clone” including everything that had the potential to be troublesome once again (slap, sleep, bunny, et al.)
+“Jedi Academy Plus” was born out of an opportunity (and misguided necessity) to bring back a more full featured “JAmod clone” including everything that had the potential to be troublesome once again (slap, sleep, bunny, et al.)

-When JA+ was first released, there was a short period of tension between those loyal to the original JAMod and those who preferred the infant JA+, even “Orion”, the new manager of the JAmod project, jumped in and gave his opinion, stating that JA+ was simply inferior, down to its core programing which “was riled with thousands of ‘If’ and ‘Then’ statements.”
+When JA+ was first released, there was a short period of tension between those loyal to the original JAMod and those who preferred the infant JA+.
+Even “Orion”, the new manager of the JAmod project, jumped in and gave his opinion, stating that JA+ was simply inferior, down to its core programming which “was riled with thousands of ‘If’ and ‘Then’ statements.”

-JA+ swiftly displaced JAmod and became the de-facto standard mod in clan severs, in each subsequent update, Slider added new features like expanded vehicle caps, the ability to enable a more JK2 saber experience, some more unnecessary than others, like a “carebear” chat box damage immunity, hookshots, and flamethrowers.
+JA+ swiftly displaced JAmod and became the de-facto standard mod in clan severs, in each subsequent update, Slider added new features like expanded vehicle caps, the ability to enable a more JK2 saber experience.
+Some features were more unnecessary than others, like a “carebear” chat box damage immunity, hookshots, and flamethrowers.

-In the end it became so bloated that you needed a client side plugin to use some of its features, which went against the core concept of the original JAMod, which was exclusively server-side.
+In the end it became so bloated that you needed a client side plugin to use some of its features, which went against the core concept of the original JAMod’s server-side nature.

 It was the closest you’d get to a “Garry’s mod” in Jedi Academy.